scorpido74/azure-docs.nl-nl/articles/iot-central/core/tutorial-monitor-devices.md

 ---
-title: 'Zelf studie: uw apparaten bewaken in azure IoT Central'
+title: 'Tutorial: Monitor your devices in Azure IoT Central'
-description: 'Zelf studie: als operator gebruikt u uw Azure IoT Central-toepassing om uw apparaten te bewaken.'
+description: 'Tutorial: As an operator, use your Azure IoT Central application to monitor your devices.'
 author: dominicbetts
 ms.author: dobett
 ms.date: 11/13/2019